classicdevops/cld/README.md

 ## Tool/Script
 CLI tool - is a script of the main/additional or custom module, named `cld-${TOOL}` The script is also translated for use through the rest of the interfaces available in the CLD.
-Detailed information on the available scripts included in the modules out of the box is available at https://classicdeploy.com/documentation
+Detailed information on the available scripts included in the modules "from the box" is available at https://classicdeploy.com/documentation

 ## Interface
 CLD interfaces are methods of using tools or any additional functionality